Charles-Fieseler-Vienna/Geophysics_control/README.md

 ### /intermediate/
 This folder includes intermediate data products, some of which take hours (on my laptop) to reproduce.
 The analysis functions needed to reproduce these files are not included yet.

+In addition, this contains example indices for the paper subpanels.

 ## Running the code